pivotal/docs-tap/api-auto-registration/usage.hbs.md

 This topic describes how to use API Auto Registration.

 >**Note** The run profile requires you to [update the install values](#update-values) before
->proceeding with the next steps.
+>proceeding.
 For iterate and full profiles, the default values work but you
->might prefer to update them anyway.
-For more information about profiles,
+>might prefer to update them.
+For information about profiles,
 >see [About Tanzu Application Platform profiles](../about-package-profiles.md#profiles-and-packages).

 API Auto Registration requires that the following is present: